wocsa/cyberjutsu/courses/summer-2023/day2.md

 ### Typing
 * put your fingers on each zone of the keyboard
 * type all keys one by one zone by zone (all key for one finger then move to next) backward and forward
-* type as fast as possible command said by the teacher then read the first word on the prompted result (x10)## Uchikomi
+* type as fast as possible command said by the teacher then read the first word on the prompted result (x10)

 ## Uchikomi